Knowledge Hub

 The FCA now groups investments into 3 main categories.
 These are:

-Non-mass market investments (NMMI): the highest risk investments which should not be marketed to ordinary retail customers.
+• Non-mass market investments (NMMI): The highest risk investments, which should not be marketed to ordinary retail customers.

 Most of the new ‘customer journey’ rules for high-risk investments are being applied to the RMMI category.
 Some new rules also apply to the NMMI category.
-These NMMI rules are not in scope of this article.
+These NMMI rules are not in the scope of this article.

 What are examples of investments classified as RMMI?